justinmeiners/efficient-programming-with-components/03_singleton.md

    possible type and obviously it's `double`.

 When C++ came about they couldn't just reject the legacy of C.
-One of the deals was that C++ compiler had to compile the entire UNIX codebase and there was only one place where it broke.
+One of the deals was that the C++ compiler had to compile the entire UNIX codebase and there was only one place where it broke.
 In UNIX there is a system call [`stat`][stat] which returns a struct `stat`.
 But, in C++ structs and functions live in the